claudiutodorutaurea/hackathon-claudiutodorut/README.md

     sheetName: Index

 Project is using google api for writing in google sheet.
+Data is writting in the following spreadsheet: https://docs.google.com/spreadsheets/d/1EuXuVLd1qioRBdypdtcTZ869QqKuz30r4yMbNwJ9cUA/edit#gid=0.

+This can be modified by changing "spreedsheetId" in the application.yml file.

+Note: Before starting the application it is needed that the spreedsheet to have created rows and have the same number and postion of the column as the spreadsheet above.